 This was a first for Adam.
 He’d never stayed in a hotel before our trip to Davis, so he was excited.
 When we arrived and checked in, the self-service breakfast bar was still open.
 He was very impressed, and we snacked on bacon and waffles for lunch.

-I drove to my sister’s house so Adam could meet her, her husband, Sean, and their daughter Candace, who was in the ninth grade.
+I drove to my sister’s house so Adam could meet Beth, her husband, Sean, and their daughter Candace, who was in the ninth grade.
 Adam had met Eric when he and John Ito visited us last weekend.
-We also meet Sean’s brother Darryl, his wife Jenny, and their three boys Ron, Taylor, and Jeff.
+We also met Sean’s brother Darryl Chang, his wife Jenny, and their three boys Ron, Taylor, and Jeff.
 They were joining us for dinner on Thanksgiving Day.

 Adam had met Eric and John Ito, Eric’s boyfriend, when they came to Walnut Creek to visit us.
 The rest of the Ito family came to Beth and Sean’s home Monday evening.
 We met John’s parents, Barbara and Larry, and their kids, John’s brother Keith, a sophomore at Davis High, and his sister, Lorraine, who was in the eighth grade at Holmes Junior High.
 Despite the difference in their ages and different grades at school, it turned out that Candace and Lorraine were best friends.

 The Ito family was flying to Seattle on Tuesday to celebrate Thanksgiving with Barbara’s family.
 They would return on Saturday, the day Adam and I were leaving Davis to drive home.
 After visiting for about an hour, they said they had to return home and finish packing to get ready for their flight, so everyone said goodbye and they left.

 On Thursday, the Thanksgiving dinner was a real celebration for Adam — and for me, too.
 Eric, Candace, Adam, and I helped Beth prepare the turkeys and the accompaniments, and she said she appreciated our assistance.